Understanding Insomnia: How to Get the Sleep You Need

-Insomnia can lead to daytime drowsiness, fatigue, slowed reaction times, anxiety, irritability, and depression.
+Insomnia can cause daytime drowsiness, fatigue, slowed reaction times, anxiety, irritability, and depression.
 It can affect your performance at work or in school.
 Insomnia can also increase your risk of accidents and falls.
-According to estimates, drowsy drivers account for more than 100,000 auto accidents each year (Source: NHLBI).
+According to estimates, drowsy drivers account for more than 90,000 automobile accidents each year.

-Insomnia may be a temporary problem that resolves on its own or it may be chronic.
-Seek prompt medical care if you develop chronic insomnia, especially if it is interfering with your daily life or causing other problems.
-Also seek prompt medical care if you are being treated for insomnia but the symptoms persist, recur or worsen.
+Insomnia may be a short-lived problem that resolves on its own or it may become chronic.
+Seek medical care if you develop chronic insomnia.
+Contact your doctor if insomnia symptoms persist, recur, or worsen despite treatment.

-If you have insomnia you may not feel refreshed when you wake up or you may feel drowsy while you are awake.
-Drowsiness may contribute to accidents, lack of focus, inattention, and poor performance.
-Anxiety or depression may occur, or worsen if already present.
+People with insomnia may not feel refreshed upon waking or may feel drowsy while awake.
+Drowsiness can contribute to accidents, lack of focus, inattention, and impaired work or school performance.
+Anxiety or depression may occur or worsen if already present.

 Common symptoms of insomnia

-- Feeling like you have not had enough sleep
+- fatigue or feeling like you have not had enough sleep

 Common causes of insomnia

-Environmental distractions, such as noise, lights, sleep partner issues, or temperature extremes
+- environmental distractions, such as noise, lights, sleep partner issues, and temperature extremes

 Other causes of insomnia

-Medical conditions that can interfere with breathing, such as asthma, chronic obstructive pulmonary disease (COPD, includes emphysema and chronic bronchitis), and congestive heart failure (deterioration of the heart’s ability to pump blood)
+- medical conditions that interfere with breathing, such as asthma, chronic obstructive pulmonary disease (COPD), and congestive heart failure

 A number of factors increase the risk of developing insomnia.
 Not all people with risk factors will get insomnia.
 Risk factors for insomnia include: